samfisherirl/PySimpleGUI-Designer-with-Live-Preview/README.md

 #
 This is a fork from the original here: https://github.com/PriestTheBeast/SimpleGUIBuilder

-Throughout my experience with software development, I have found Autohotkey to be a remarkably user-friendly and accessible tool, serving as a beacon of excellence for mid to low-level use cases.
-Conversely, as a newcomer to the language, I have found the Qt framework to be somewhat challenging to approach.
-While not insurmountable, the learning curve can prove daunting.
-It is for this reason that I have taken an interest in the PySimpleGUI model, as it enables a streamlined transition from visual design to code implementation.

-As a lifelong learner, I am always seeking out new and innovative approaches to mastering software development.
-With this in mind, I would be delighted to share my insights with others and contribute to the broader community.
-Although my current project is in its nascent stages, I am thrilled to witness its evolution and growth.
+As a software developer, I've always been passionate about creating tools and frameworks that make programming more accessible and user-friendly.
+Lately, I've been working on designing a GUI development framework for Python that is easy to use and can help new learners and coders.

+My framework is built on the PySimpleGUI model, which allows for a seamless transition from visual design to code implementation.
+I believe this approach can greatly benefit new learners, as it reduces the learning curve and provides a more intuitive way to develop GUI applications.

+Moreover, my framework emphasizes simplicity and ease-of-use, so users can focus on designing and creating their applications rather than getting bogged down by technical details.
+As a result, my framework can help users of all skill levels to develop high-quality GUI applications quickly and efficiently.

+Overall, I'm excited to continue developing and refining this framework, and I'm committed to helping new learners and coders succeed in their programming endeavors.
+If you have any suggestions or feedback, I would love to hear from you!